edmundhung/conform/docs/basics.md

 # Basics

-In this section, we will cover how to build a simple login form by utilizing native constraint and then enhancing it with conform.
+In this section, we will show how to build a login form by utilizing the Constraint Validation API with **Conform**.

 <!-- aside -->